megumi-mori/SimplyFire-beta/docs/source/plugin_gui/evoked_basic.rst

 Apply processing to the following sweeps
   Select between ``All sweeps``, ``Visible sweeps``, ``Highlighted sweeps`` Processing algorithm will be applied to the corresponding sweeps.
-  Visibility and highlight of sweeps can be changed in the ``Sweeps`` plugin and are only applicable in the ``overlay`` mode.
+  Visibility and highlight of sweeps can be changed in the :doc:`sweeps` and are only applicable in the ``overlay`` mode.

 Limit process to the current channel